 - Open the bank account during the first few weeks after your arrival.

-- To open an account you must have a Canadian address and provide proper identification, such as passport.
+- To open an account you must have a Canadian address and provide proper identification, such as a passport.

 The best and most widely represented bank for this is TD Canada Trust.
-Also check with your local bank at home if they have linked/partnered with any Canadian bank.
+Also, check with your local bank at home if they have linked/partnered with any Canadian bank.

-Converter for Canadian Currency
+Canadian Currency Converter

-Just change the currency to Canadian dollar, add the price as you found it in Canadian currency, and find and select your own currency in the second box.
-Click the button “Click here to Perform Currency Conversion”.
+Change the currency to the Canadian dollar, add the price as you found it in Canadian currency, and find and select your own currency in the second box.
+Click the button Click here to Perform Currency Conversion.

-Of course you can perform the conversion the other way.
+Of course, you can perform the conversion the other way.
 Select your currency in the first box, and the Canadian currency in the second.